pnxtech/hydra-express/README.md

 ## Logging and error reporting

-HydraExpress includes a `log` member which allows you to log to both the console and log file.
+HydraExpress includes a `log` member which allows you to log into to both the console and log file.

 ```javascript
 hydraExpress.log('error', message);